tonymartin-dev/shopping-list_back/README.md

 This is a node (typescript) + express backend, pointing to mongoDB database designed for [MariJose](https://github.com/MariaJGuerrero/)'s [Lists-app](https://github.com/MariaJGuerrero/Lists-App) project.

-It exposes a simple CRUD API which handles shopping lists.
+It exposes a simple REST API which handles shopping lists.

 ## Startup